emrangel/emrangel/README.md

 Welcome to my GitHub!
 I'm a technology enthusiast with robust experience in data analyst.

-### 🚀 Key Achievements
-- Data Engineer

-### 🛠️ Technologies and Tools
-- *Languages*: Python, Django
-- *APIs*: REST, SOAP
-- *Testing*: Pytest
-- *Design Patterns*: Dependency Injection, Factory, Facade
-- *Architecture*: Hexagonal (Ports and Adapters)
-- *Methodologies*: SCRUM, Agile

-### 🌱 Building and Learning
-I am currently looking for new opportunities and challenges to continue growing professionally.
-If you'd like to know more about my story, projects, or simply want to exchange ideas, please feel free to connect with me.

 ### 📫 Contact Me
 - LinkedIn: [Erick Rangel on LinkedIn](https://www.linkedin.com/in/emrangel/)
 - Email: emateo.angulo@gmail.com